Avaiga/taipy-doc/docs/manuals/core/versioning/experiment_mode.md

 !!! note "Use case"

-    The _experiment_ mode is particularly useful in the process of improving a stable version of a Taipy application.
+    The _experiment_ mode is handy in the process of improving a stable version of a Taipy application.
 In that case, you need to run one or multiple experiments like tuning algorithm parameters, updating configuration by adding KPI data nodes, testing new algorithms, etc. These require some configuration